mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

 -----------------

-In contrast to the :ref:`previous example <sec-rendering-scene>` on using the Python API to render images, the differentiable rendering path involves a specialized function :py:func:`~mitsuba.python.autodiff.render()` that does not involve the scene's film and directly return GPU arrays containing the generated image.
+In contrast to the :ref:`previous example <sec-rendering-scene>` on using the Python API to render images, the differentiable rendering path involves another rendering function :py:func:`mitsuba.python.autodiff.render()` that is more optimized for this use case.
+It directly returns a GPU array containing the generated image.
 The function :py:func:`~mitsuba.python.autodiff.write_bitmap()` reshapes the output into an image of the correct size and exports it to any of the supported image formats